Rod Goebel

 BIOGRAPHY

-Rod Goebel was a post-impressionist / impressionist painter of landscape, still life and figure who made his mark in Taos, New Mexico.
-After receiving his degree from the University of New Mexico, Goebel studied at the Colorado Institute of Art in 1968 1969, graduating in Advertising Design.
+Born in 1946, Rod Goebel was a Post-Impressionist painter of landscape, still lifes and figures who made his mark in Taos, New Mexico.
+After receiving his degree from the University of New Mexico, Goebel studied at the Colorado Institute of Art, graduating with a degree in Advertising Design.
 He later studied at the Ramon Froman School of Art.

 He once said, "I have since childhood felt a longing for the ocean and shore which is positively mystical.
 Since the mid-70's, I made many trips yearly to paint the California coastline or particularly the area around the Monterey peninsula, where 'Carmel Coast' was painted one misty, mysterious day in November.
 Every painting I do of the sea is different because the moods of the sea and sky are never the same."